| |

 Take a tour of Rome’s third largest city garden, Villa Borghese, and enjoy a delicious picnic in the park during this half-day tour.

-4. La Traviata The Original Opera with Ballet
+4. La Traviata: The Original Opera with Ballet

 You’ll see one of Italy’s most popular operas performed in a remarkable setting.